pattyjula/Git-reference/docs/Configure-GitBash.md

 Open and log into [github.com](https://www.github.com).
 Click your icon in the top right corner, click Settings, then click SSH and GPG keys.

 Click New SSH key and paste your key, then give it a name.
 Finally click Add SSH key and Github should confirm it has been added.

+### Here are the steps to add files to be ignored by git

+`cd .git`

+`nano .gitignore`

+Then add the file names to the .gitignore in a text editor

+### Python command from Git Bash command line

+`alias python='winpty python.exe'`